-• The California Department of Food and Agriculture (CDFA) shall provide training on management practices at least one week prior to any activity occurring.
-The PEIR is available in its entirety at https://www.cdfa.ca.gov/plant/peir/.
+The California Department of Food and Agriculture (CDFA) shall provide training on management practices at least one week prior to any activity occurring.

 Designated Agency

 The San Mateo County Department of Agriculture (County) is designated by the San Mateo County Board of Supervisors as the local public entity to conduct the Pierce's Disease Control Program (PDCP) within the County.
 The California Department of Food and Agriculture (CDFA) will work in cooperation with the County, the State PDCP Science Advisory Panel, officials in affected counties, and other interested parties in implementing this plan.
 The CDFA will provide biological control program guidance and support to the County as favorable agents become available.